gera2ld/ai.nvim/README.md

     -- The locale for the content in the locale above to be translated into alternate_locale = 'zh',
-    -- Define custom prompts here, see below for more details prompts = {},
+    -- Define custom prompts here, see below for more details result_popup_get_focus = false,
+    -- Gemini's answer is displayed in a popup buffer -- Default behaviour is not to give it the focus because it is seen as a kind of tooltip -- But if you prefer it to get the focus, set to true. prompts = {},
   },
   event = 'VeryLazy',